-Our hearts go out to the families of Joplin, Missouri.
-The Missouri Nurses Foundation created a relief fund to assist Joplin area nurses and was successful in raising over $23,500!!
+In 2011, the Missouri Nurses Foundation created a relief fund to assist Joplin area nurses after the catastrophic EF5 tornado on May 22.
+We were successful in raising over $24,500!!

-100% of the donations received will go directly toward Joplin relief.
+100% of the donations received went directly toward Joplin relief.

-We have collected over $24,500!!!
-Donations have flooded in from our fellow state nurses associations all across the United States.
-We have also had donations from as far away at Italy and Qatar!!!
-The outpouring of generosity is overwhelming.
+Donations flooded in from our fellow state nurses associations all across the United States.
+We also had donations from as far away at Italy and Qatar!!!
+The outpouring of generosity was overwhelming.

 Over 340 nurses came by the MNF Relief Effort Event on Friday, July 29, 2011!!
-We distributed lots of goodies and gathered information to determine the best use of the funds.
-Donations will be accepted until August 22.
-The Assistance Forms will be reviewed after that date and the funds will be distributed as quickly as possible.
-The Nurses Helping Nurses - Joplin Relief Effort Press Release
+We distributed lots of goodies with assistance from Missouri Nurses Association, McAllisters, Crocs, Panera, 3M, ModernLitho, American Nurses Association, Missouri Department of Mental Health, General Printing, Promark Solutions, and Genesis.
+The Assistance Forms were reviewed and direct assistance went to 22 nurses.
+Nurses Helping Nurses - Joplin Relief Effort Press Release

 Some comments from our generous contributors: